 Whenever you store larger quantities of filaments, remember to provide a suitable storage space.
 It should be free of excessive humidity or else your materials could go stale and lose some of their properties, like durability.
 Using airtight containers or plastic IKEA boxes with moisture absorbers inside for storage could be a good idea here.

-Some people consider it being an urban legend but many professional users recommend adding filament filters to clean and oil the materials.
-Sponge in the filter clears the dust of the material while at the same time lubricates the filament with canola or standard mineral oil (in fact, some filaments already have it in them).
-This seasons the extruder and the nozzle in order to keep them both in a peak condition.
+Some people consider it being an urban legend, but many professional users recommend adding filament filters to clean and oil the materials.
+Sponge in the filter clears the dust from the material while at the same time lubricates the filament with canola or standard mineral oil (in fact, some filaments already have it in them).
+This seasons the extruder and the nozzle in order to keep them both in peak condition.

 Choose the right temperature

 Quality in FDM 3D printing often depends on the temperature set for extruding or on the heated platform.
 Every material has a recommended extrusion temperature, for example, ABS melts best around 240 degrees Celsius while PLA at about 200 degrees Celsius.
 These vary depending on the manufacturer, so it’s always wise to check the exact recommendations on the packaging.

 Our experience shows that there’s a safe margin of about 10 degrees Celsius for lowering and raising the temperature of the extruded filament.
 Bigger change can greatly influence and lower the quality in FDM 3D printing.
 Too low temperature can cause layers to unstick or even make the filament impossible to extrude, while too hot materials tend to spill, bend and wrinkle.

 It’s also important to remember to set the right temperature for a heated platform, so our 3D prints stick to it.
 ABS requires 100 degrees Celsius while PLA only 60 degrees Celsius.
 It’s even possible to print PLA without heating the table but we don’t recommend it.